 – Wakoucha is the tea you are looking for.
 Only very few people in Japan have tried this jewel!
 It's sweet and aromatic.
 When brewed, you will find all the colors of autumn in your cup.
 Immediately, your troubles will dissipate.

-Japanese black tea is referred to as koucha in Japan.
+Japanese black tea goes by the name of koucha in Japan.
 Like hong cha, koucha translates as red tea and is red tea and not black tea.
 Wakoucha refers specifically to black tea produced in Japan.
-"Wa" referring to Japan in this context.
+"Wa" refers to Japan in this context.
 The properties of Japanese black tea are the same as those of hong cha — it is a fully oxidized tea made from the leaves of camellia sinensis.

 The taste of Japanese black tea, however, is like no other.
-Taking a sip of our Wakoucha, you will be greeted by a juicy sweetness without astringency.
+Taking a sip of our Wakoucha, you will sense a juicy sweetness without astringency.
 A lingering floral taste will stay on the palate, with bright notes of clove and chrysanthemum.
 The color of the brew is a comforting clear amber-red.
 Wakoucha makes a perfect afternoon tea and pairs well with desserts.

 195℉ / 90℃ for the first infusion; Keep raising water temperature for subsequent infusions